AiWaldoh/a-i-d-a/README.md

 - **run_command**: Execute shell commands with proper error handling
 - **restart_shell**: Restart the AI Shell process to reload new tools and configurations

+### Autonomous Operations
+- **brain_session**: Launch an autonomous Brain Agent that strategically plans and executes complex multi-step tasks like penetration testing

 ### File Operations
 - **read_file**: Read file contents with pagination support
 - **write_to_file**: Create or overwrite files with specified content